-The New York Giants and Philadelphia Eagles close out their 2012 NFL seasons as they face off on Sunday in New Jersey.
-The Giants are -9.5 point favorites over the Eagles with an over/under point total set at 47.
+The New York Giants and the Philadelphia Eagles continue their rivalry as they meet in the Meadowlands.
+The Giants are -3.5 point favorites over the Eagles with an over/under point total set at 47.5.

-New York is 2-5 against the spread in their last seven games overall, 2-6 against the spread against a team with a losing record, and 1-3-1 against the spread against the NFC East.
-Philadelphia is 5-15-1 against the spread following a game which they didn’t cover the spread, 2-8-1 against the spread against the NFC, and 0-5-1 against the spread against a team with a winning record.
-The underdog is 13-2-1 against the spread in the last 16 meetings of these two.
+New York is 2-6-1 against the spread in their last nine home games, 2-5 against the spread in their last seven against the NFC East, and 1-4-1 against the spread following a loss.
+Philadelphia is 13-5 against the spread as a road underdog, 3-8 against the spread in their last 11 against the NFC, and 1-4 against the spread when playing a team with a winning record.
+The road team has covered in seven of the last nine meetings of these two.

 These teams know each other well and have been assembled with beating each other in mind and that makes for a hard fought tough game, one where I see points being tough to come by.
 With the total set at 47.5 I see it coming in under the number.